PrincessCyanMarine/SimpleVeinminer/README.md

 The easiest way to do that is by using [Mod Menu](https://www.curseforge.com/minecraft/mc-mods/modmenu) and [Cloth Config](https://www.curseforge.com/minecraft/mc-mods/cloth-config), but both are optional

+# Shapes
+Using the /veinmining command, you can choose a shape (only hammer or regular as of now) to veinmine Shapes need to be turned on in the config as they are able to bypass the block limit

 # Found a bug?
 Has a suggestion?
 Any complaints?

 Please leave a comment on [curseforge](https://www.curseforge.com/minecraft/mc-mods/simple-veinminer) or [create an issue](https://github.com/PrincessCyanMarine/Simple-Veinminer/issues) here on Github